Skip to content

 • FRITS-TR-2026-02 5 July 2026 translationmultilinguallocalisationLLM

-Re-Authoring, Not Translating: A Two-Stage Meaning-First Pipeline for Native-Quality Machine Translation
+Translating by Meaning, Not by Words: A Two-Stage Method for Native-Quality Machine Translation

-Machine translation — including translation by strong LLMs — produces output that is technically correct and unmistakably foreign: calqued phrases no native speaker would write, invented compound words, English sentence structure wearing local vocabulary.…
+Machine translation, including translation by strong LLMs, produces text that is grammatically correct and unmistakably foreign: calqued phrases no native speaker would write, invented compounds, English sentence structure wearing local vocabulary.
+English…

 Frits Lyneborg